ARozar/playground-Eu6lGz8l/statement.md

 2. ensuring the pivot value ends up in the right position
 3. taking note of the position of the pivot value once it has been correctly placed

-//we move to the end of the array.
-That way we don't have to move it every time we find something smaller than it
+The first thing we are doing is to move to the pivot value to the  end of the array.
+That way we don't have to move it every time we find something smaller than it.
+We then create a variable (called `pivotRank` in our example) that will track every time we find and move an item that is smaller than our pivot value to the left of our pivot.
+Once our partition function has gone through every item in the current partition except from our pivot value we the `pivotRank` variable should represent the correct position of our pivot value.
+So we can now take it from the end of the current partition and move it to its correct place.
+Once we have done this we can return the value of the `pivotRank` which will now be used to work out call our partition function on the items that are less than and greater than our `pivotRank`.

-//create rank variable.
-We will assume that none of the item are smaller than our pivot and for every item found that is we will increment //the rank value by one.
+//increment the rank value by one.

 ```C# runnable
 class Hello